HuySora/Unity-Style-Guide/README.md

 Example: Use `isDead` and `hasItem`, **not** `Dead` and `Item`.

-###### Boolean Names
-All booleans should be named as descriptive adjectives when possible if representing general information.

-Try to not use verbs such as `isRunning`.
-Verbs tend to lead to complex states.

 ###### Boolean Complex States
 Do not use booleans to represent complex and/or dependent states.
 This makes state adding and removing complex and no longer easily readable.
 Use an enumeration instead.